charitha22/charitha22.github.io/index.md

 <br/>
 I am a PhD candidate in the Electrical and Computer Engineering Department of Purdue University.
 My current research is focused on developing targeted compiler transformations to improve performance and reliability of programs with irregular control-flow.
 I also have experience in using program analysis techniques (e.g. Fuzzing, Symbolic Execution) to improve Performance Test Generation.

-I am fortunate to be advised by prof. [Milind Kulkarni](https://engineering.purdue.edu/~milind/).
+I am fortunate to be advised by Prof. [Milind Kulkarni](https://engineering.purdue.edu/~milind/).
 <!-- </div> -->
 <br/>
 <!--Have a look at my blog [here](blog).-->